WebdriverIO JS SDK

 Reports Screenshots

-Note: The Screenshots feature may affect the test run performance.
+Note: Enabling screenshots may affect test run performance.

 1exports.config = {